twrackers/StateMachine-library/API.md

 #### Returns ####

-- **bool:** `true` if object's state has been updated.
+- *bool*: `true` if object's state has been updated.
 If state machine is running scheduled (`updateDelay` is not zero), the state will be updated the first time `update()` is called since the arrival of the scheduled time, and `true` will be returned.
 If the state machine is running unscheduled (`updateDelay` is zero), the state will be updated every time, and `true` will be returned.

 ### *static void updateAll(StateMachine\*\* fsm, const int num)* ###